- My NYPL

 SHELVING HELP NEEDED

-Volunteers are needed for various duties such as helping with shelving at our Throg's Neck library in the Bronx, and at our Aguilar and New Amsterdam libraries in Manhattan.
-Please respond with the name of the library that you prefer in the subject line to firstname.lastname@example.org.
+Volunteers are needed for various duties such as helping with shelving at our Throg's Neck library in the Bronx, and at our Aguilar , Epiphany and Jefferson Market libraries in Manhattan.
+Please respond with the name of the library that you prefer in the subject line to email@example.com.
 Please include a volunteer application and a cover letter.
 Link to applications is at the bottom of this page.

 Collaborate with NYPL to build the library of the future!
 We're doing this with the help of volunteers.
 We're exploring new and fun ways of improving access to rare and unique collections online.
 These are projects you can work on anytime, anywhere with an internet connection.
 We have two active initiatives now.
 More are on the way!
 No need to fill out an application.
 Get started immediately by following the links below.